OpenTechFund/bypass-censorship-extension/README.md

 ![Screenshot 2](https://github.com/OpenTechFund/bypass-censorship-extension/raw/master/screenshots/chrome/sc2.png)

 If you click the button 'Take me to a mirror', it will bring you to the replicated website.
-(Alternatively, it also give you the option to use [Tor](https://torproject.org)).
+(Alternatively, it also gives you the option to use [Tor](https://torproject.org)).

 ![Screenshot 3](https://github.com/OpenTechFund/bypass-censorship-extension/raw/master/screenshots/chrome/sc3.png)